bberkay/dsa-with-typescript/README.md

 # Data Structures and Algorithms with TypeScript

-The main goal is to practice on both.
+The main purpose is to practice.

 ## Data Structures
 1. [Stack](https://github.com/bberkay/dsa-with-typescript/blob/main/data-structures/stack.ts)